 A chainsaw is one tool that should not be used mindlessly.
 It is not different from other power tools in this respect, but the risks of being careless with a chainsaw are arguably higher than the rest.
 This may lead you to wonder what safety measures are in place to keep people safe.
 Do you need to take a test if you have a chainsaw?

 Should you be a license holder if you need to operate a chainsaw?
 Are you required to have a license if it is not intended for professional use?
 Is there a minimum number of years needed to prove that you are experienced with the power tool?
 We will aim to answer these questions for you today.

 Do you need a license to operate a chainsaw?

-In the UK, training is also required by law.
-In fact, the Health and Safety Executive has an official document that instructs employers and informs operators on how to control risks in the workplace, fitness of chainsaw operators, new and young workers, and required personal protective equipment.
-But aside from these requirements, there is no rule or provision to acquire an official chainsaw operating license for the sawyers.
+The Health and Safety Executive has an official document that instructs employers and informs operators on how to control risks in the workplace, helps determine the fitness of chainsaw operators, new and young workers, and requires possession of personal protective equipment.
+But aside from these requirements, there is no rule or provision that necessitates an official chainsaw operating license for sawyers.

 Ireland also urges its chainsaw users to undergo training courses.
 If maintaining your farm or forest will have you felling trees, you must procure a felling license from the Department of Agriculture, Food and the Marine before proceeding with tending to the property.
 The license is valid for 10 years and could be extended to five more years as deemed necessary.
 The country started requiring its citizens a felling license in 2017.